Landau Singularities of the 7-Point Ziggurat I: Introduction

 In Sec.~\ref{sec:two} we review the Landau equations, and in particular their formulation in momentum twistor space where on-shell conditions can be solved via simple geometric considerations in many nontrivial examples.
-As illustrative examples we discuss in detail how to determine the singularities of the 4- and 5-point ziggurat graphs before reviewing the 6-point case from~\cite{Prlina:2018ukf}.
-In Sec.~\ref{sec:main} we find the leading singularities of (a graph equivalent to) the 7-point ziggurat, which are all consistent with the heptagon symbol alphabet.
-The graph has numerous subgraphs that need to be analyzed separately, which we defer to a companion paper.
+As illustrative examples we discuss in detail how to determine the singularities of the four- and five-point ziggurat graphs before reviewing the six-point graph ${\cal{G}}_6$ from~\cite{Prlina:2018ukf}.
+In Sec.~\ref{sec:main} we find the leading singularities of ${\cal{G}}_7$, which are all consistent with the heptagon symbol alphabet.
+The graph has numerous subgraphs that need to be analyzed separately, which we defer to the companion paper~\cite{Lippstreu:2023oio}.

-\section{Warm-Up}
+\section{Warm-up}

 In~\cite{Landau:1959fi} Landau showed that a Feynman integral can have singularities only if certain polynomial equations are satisfied.
 In this section we review (largely following~\cite{Prlina:2017azl}) the formulation of the Landau equations in momentum twistor space.
-A significant advantage of working in momentum twistor space is that some of the Landau equations (the on-shell conditions) can be solved analytically, in many non-trivial cases (such as the showcase of this paper: Fig.~\ref{fig:two}(b)), via simple geometric considerations (see for example~\cite{Arkani-Hamed:2010pyv} for some simpler examples).
-We also review the equivalence of solutions to the Landau equations under certain graphical moves and the role of ziggurat graphs for classifying solutions of the Landau equations in massless planar theories.
+A significant advantage of working in momentum twistor space~\cite{Hodges:2009hk} is that some of the Landau equations (the on-shell conditions) can be solved analytically, in many non-trivial cases (such as the showcase of this paper: $\mathcal{G}_7$), via simple geometric considerations (see for example~\cite{Arkani-Hamed:2010pyv} for some simpler examples).
+We also review the role of the ziggurat graphs studied in~\cite{Prlina:2018ukf}.